-- 1. Individual students may make application to the Centre for Liberal and General Studies to substitute subjects which the Centre judges to be appropriate alternatives to those required in the General Education Program. - The Centre for Liberal and General Studies may grant exemption from all or part of the General Education requirements, either individually or collectively, to undergraduates entering the University with advanced standing or having completed appropriate subjects at a tertiary institution. - 3.
-Students entering the University having completed two year's equivalent full-time study at a university, institute of technology or college of advanced education are exempt from either the Category A or Category B requirement of the General Education Program, depending on the course the student enters.
+- Individual students may make application to the Centre for Liberal and General Studies to substitute subjects which the Centre judges to be appropriate alternatives to those required in the General Education Program. - The Centre for Liberal and General Studies may grant exemption from all or part of the General Education requirements, either individually or collectively, to undergraduates entering the University with

-If this exemption is not automatically granted as part of your entry to the University, or if specification of the exemption (Category A or B) is not shown, you should consult the Centre for Liberal and General Studies.

-4. Students who come to the University already possessing a degree accepted as valid by the University are exempt from the General Education Program, which applies only to first degrees.

-- 5. Students may apply to substitute "previous learning" for part or all of the General Education Program requirement if they have successfully completed 50% or more of Stage I of their undergraduate degree program and had five or more years of experience in full-time employment or five or more years experience in some endeavour after formal schooling. - 6.
-Students in some double or combined degrees are exempt from part of the General Education Program.
-For example, Law students enrolled in a course leading to the award of two degrees in different disciplines are exempt from Category A. Students should consult their Faculty handbooks and/or the Centre for Liberal and General Studies regarding other double/combined degrees.
+- advanced standing or having completed appropriate subjects at a tertiary institution. - Students entering the University having completed two year's equivalent full-time study at a university, institute of technology (now universities) or college of advanced education are exempt from either the Category A or Category B requirement of the General Education Program, depending on the course the student enters. - If this exemption is not automatically granted as part of your entry to the University, or if specification of the exemption (Category A or B) is not shown, you should consult the Centre for Liberal and General Studies. - Students who come to the University already possessing a degree accepted as valid by the University are exempt from the General Education Program, which applies only to first degrees. - 5.
+Students may apply to substitute "previous learning" for part or all of the General Education Program requirement if they have successfully completed 50% or more of Stage I of their undergraduate degree program and had five or more years of experience in full-time employment or five or more years experience in some endeavour after formal schooling. - Students in some double or combined degrees are exempt from part of the General Education Program.
+For example, Law students enrolled in a course leading to the award of two degrees in different disciplines are exempt from Category A. Students should consult their Faculty handbooks and/or the Centre for Liberal and General Studies regarding other double/combined degrees. - Students undertaking a foreign language of 56 hours or more as an elective in their professional or disciplinary sequence of studies may substitute this study for all or part of the Category B of the General Education Program provided that: - (a) Students are not native speakers of the language for which substitution is sought; - (b) Students are not studying a foreign language as part of a major sequence or as part of the contextual requirement or any other requirement of their undergraduate degree program.